How to Get BitLocker Recovery Key Without Microsoft Account?

 If you bought a pre-encrypted laptop from brands like Dell or HP, you could also reach out to their official support channels for assistance.

-How to Recover Data from a BitLocker-encrypted Drive?
+How to Recover Data from BitLocker-encrypted Drive Without Recovery Key

-A prompt will appear asking for the drive’s password.
-If you don’t have the recovery key or password, select “One-click auto unlock.”
-This tool searches your Microsoft account or C drive for the recovery key and unlocks the drive automatically.
+• A prompt will appear asking for the drive’s password/recovery key.
+If you don’t have the recovery key or password, select “Automatic Unlock.”
+This tool will search your Microsoft account or C drive for the posible credentials and unlock the drive automatically.

-4DDiG will scan the BitLocker drive to recover all lost files.
-When the scan is complete, use the options to quickly locate the files you need.
+• 4DDiG will scan the encrypted drive to locate all your lost files.
+When the scan is complete, you can browse or filter the results to quickly find the files you need.

-Click “Recover” to restore the lost or deleted files from the BitLocker partition, then save them to your local drive or cloud storage.
+• Click "Recover" to restore your selected files from the BitLocker drive, and save them safely to your local disk or cloud storage.

 How to Store the Recovered Key Securely?